FatherDivine/flipperzero-mayhem/DIY-module.md

 3. Install everything in a [prototyping board](https://shop.flipperzero.one/products/proto-boards)

-In this stage, your DIY version should look like the prototype version shown [here](Versions#prototype-dec-2023) or also (test different orientations and directions for your camera, the final design uses the camera tilted 90 degrees to the left):
+In this stage, your DIY version should look like the prototype version shown [here](Versions#prototype-dec-2023) or also the picture below:

 <figure>
   <img src="https://user-images.githubusercontent.com/1091420/227952601-ab8f5f6b-980d-42de-b586-66214728c3a0.png"/><br>